arlukin/arlukin.github.io/posts/business/_posts/2011-07-23-anstallningsintervju.md

 * Password question.<br/>
   A phone call.<br/>
-  Hi, I can’t login to the our reservation system.
+  Hi, I can't login to the our reservation system.
 It says invalid user and password.
 * An support item from the Germany market.
 Change the GPS price on UK rates, to 40 euro.
 * Rate problem, We are getting to high car prices on the www.alamo.co.uk.
 * Fleet import, I thought we had the Fleet and Location file automation was corrected?It looks like Wakefield LBAS72 Alamo and LBAS02 National was updated last week as the branch moved addresses but on the sites still showing the old data?
 Could you confirm you are able to get the data OK now and that your system is uploading it with out fail every Monday?